eclipse-langium/langium-website/content/docs/grammar-language.md

     ID ('.'
 ID)*;
 ```
 Data type rules need to specify a primitive return type.

 ## The Model Object
  The parser will create objects for valid *parser rules* which will be stored in a *model object*.
-The model object contains arrays of the different objects group by type.
+The model object contains arrays of the different objects grouped by type.
 In Langium, you define which parsed objects need to be exported into the *model object* by defining a special parser rule starting with the keyword `entry`.

  ```
  entry Model: